 An example of this is two friends that are roommates.
-They open a joint account to pay the rent and other living expenses.
+According to LegalZoom (a legal firm), they open a joint account to pay the rent and other living expenses.
 If one friend should die, his or her portion of the account would then belong to their estate and be distributed according to the instructions in the will, or by the intestacy rules of their province if there is no will.

 Tax Consequences Of Making A Joint Account